chrisd149/Cog-Customization/README.md

 *	[X] **Resolve Bugs/Issues when present**

 *	[X] **Allow the user to access help *while* ingame or online via the wiki**

+<h3>Pre-Release 1.2</h3>

+This Pre-Release of 1.2 will be updated constantly with new code changes, such as making functions that can make buttons faster, adding a way of controlling the spin of the cog, etc.

+The Pre-Release will go through many reworks before the real release, so please be patient while the update is finalized.

 <h2>FAQ</h2>